Cardano-After-Dark/dred/development/testing-guide.md

 `Timeout of 10000ms exceeded`

-Solution: Check Redis coontainer is running and responsive
+Solution: Check Redis container is running and responsive

 ```bash
 redis-cli ping  # Should return "PONG"